Meet Our Staff

 Garrett House leads the Religious Exploration program and activities for church youth.
 Garrett is currently a graduate student in the Master of Divinity program at the Pacific School of Religion and at UC Berkeley.
 His study focus is social justice, systemic equity, and spiritual care.
 Garrett is a Peninsula native and has served progressive families for over 15 years in multiple roles, including on the Congregational Church of Belmont’s Board of Education.
 His love for teaching started when he was 15, as a camp counselor and lifesaving instructor for the Boy Scouts of America.
 Garrett has a strong background teaching voice and classical theatre.
 He is the proud father of two daughters and will soon be a grandfather!

-Astrid is a rising senior at Burlingame high school and has attended UUSM since she was three.
+Astrid is a senior at Burlingame high school and has attended UUSM since she was three.
 Aside from helping out with RE, she also enjoys running, biking, exploring new places, and spending time with friends.

-Kate Wasserman, Office Admin
+Kate Wasserman, Office Manager

 Stephanie Lee, Office Assistant